 At Burriss and Ridgeway, we care about your well being and the needs of your family.
 If you need to find a family lawyer South Carolina, please contact us today.
 We’re honored to see if we can help.

-If you have been hurt at work, you may be wondering, “Should I file for Workers’ Comp?”
+If you have been hurt at work, you may be wondering, “Should I file for Workers’ Compensation?”

 Should you contact a lawyer for an on the job injury?
-Or will your Workers’ Comp take good care of your case?
+Or will your Workers’ Compensation take good care of your case?